vsilverman/cicd/cdf-demo/README.md

 - Enter your personal GitHub token value, select your Github account and the name of this repo

-- Edit pipeline: create build, test, deploy stages similar to the content of the Jenkinsfile in this repo
+- Edit pipeline: create build, test, deploy stages similar to the [Jenkinsfile](https://github.com/vsilverman/cicd/tree/master/cdf-demo) in the current folder.

 - Save the Jenkinsfile in the master branch and root folder of this repo